 Typically, for any single item of DME, there are multiple sources of payment.
 For example, Medicare will contribute.
 Medicare supplemental insurance may also pay a portion, and the individual may pay a part out-of-pocket as well.
 To minimize out-of-pocket costs, it is helpful to be aware of all the possible sources of funds that may be available.

+Ocular prosthetics are not covered under vision benefits.
 Contact your insurance company for more information on your plan benefits.

 Medicare and Medicaid coverage: Prosthetic eyes and related services are a covered procedure under all Medicare and Medicaid guidelines.
 Prior to beginning your fitting, a request from your ophthalmologist is required.
 This request can be in the form of a written prescription from your ophthalmologist or a letter requesting this service.
 Medicare Part A (hospital coverage) may contribute, but has more restrictive eligibility criteria.
 Medicare Part B (medical coverage) is much more likely to help.
 In either case, there will be copayment requirements.